 The Independent Pilots Association, representing UPS pilots, filed a petition Dec.
 22 with the U.S. Court of Appeals challenging the FAA's exclusion of cargo operations from the new flight and duty time rules.
 “To potentially allow fatigued cargo pilots to share the same skies with properly rested passenger pilots creates an unnecessary threat to public safety” said Capt.
 Robert Travis, IPA president.
 “We can do better.”
 Pilot union leaders at UPS and FedEx sent a joint letter to President ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cargo Pilots Challenge New FAA Rest Rules".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cargo Pilots Challenge New FAA Rest Rules".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.